pspete/psPAS/docs/collections/_commands/New-PASSession.md

 ```

 ### -BaseURI
-A string containing the base web address to send te request to.
+A string containing the base web address to send the request to.

 Pass the PVWA HTTP address.